soorena776/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 - Match criteria establishes bounds on what sort of admission requests the CEL expressions must consider.
-The CEL expressions can be written knowing that the match criteria has filtered out requests that is does not need to consider.
+The CEL expressions can be written knowing that the match criteria has filtered out requests that does not need to consider.
 - Match criteria is available on policy bindings and allows the binding author to further constrain what resources the particular binding applies to.